fatualux/it-notes/src/docker_containers.md

 docker rm $(docker ps -a -q)
 ```

-These are the feature if `docker container` command.

 | Command | Description |
 | --- | --- |
 | `docker container` | Manage containers. |